linazoo/crud-skeleton/README.md

 ### Release 2: Channels  (Timing ~ 30 min)

 Users can add and remove channels from their user account.
 Users can subscribe to many channels and a channel can have many subscribers.
 Channels are created for you in the database seeds.
+Users subscribe to channels &agrave; la carte.
+I can subscribe to "The Poodle Network," HBO, MTV-for-people-who-remember-when-it-showed-videos, and HGTV ('cuz I'm fancy).

+There are no bundles or "packages" that ~force you into paying for channels you don't want~ create outstanding entertainment options.
+This is a simple checkpoint ;)

 #### Associations